aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 * The full URL needs to be present (including 'oci://').
 * You need to append a `v` to the version number (i.e. v0.17.0, not 0.17.0)

+4. Starting with v0.22.0, Karpenter will no longer work on Kubernetes version prior to 1.21.
+Either upgrade your Kubernetes to 1.21 or later version and apply Karpenter, or use prior Karpenter versions.